JulianGro/vircadia/tools/qt-builder/README.md

 1. install Xcode 10.x
 https://xcodereleases.com
 We use Xcode 10.x as it comes with macOSXSDK10.14, which is the newest version usable with Interface which is built with macOSXSDK10.12 for work around severe OpenGL issues in newer SDKs.
+1. macOS may install an incompatible Xcode command line tools version.
+If you run into weird issues, you may need to delete your current command line tools and replace it with an older version.
+This happens on macOS Catalina.
+ `sudo rm -rf /Library/Developer/CommandLineTools` Download Command Line Tools for Xcode 11.5 from https://developer.apple.com/download/more/ and install said Command Line Tools.

 ## Build Process